ElvinLP/Table3Landais.jl/docs/src/index.md

 # Before using this package

 Please make sure you have downloaded the necessary files from the online [Replication Package](https://www.openicpsr.org/openicpsr/project/114581/version/V1/view) on the AER website.
+Those files were too large to be included directly to this package on GitHub.
 Once downloaded, all the files are stored in a repository called "Prog_AEJ_RKD".
 The raw files needed to replicate Table 3 of the paper are:
 - Prog_AEJ_RKD\Data\rawdata\cwbh_LA.dta